Educational Assessments Perth & Testing for Specific Learning Disorders

 What happens after I receive the assessment report?

 After receiving your report, you can implement recommendations at home and share findings with your child's school to access accommodations.
-If the report identifies learning disorders, you might engage tutoring services specializing in those difficulties.
+If the report identifies learning disorders, you might engage tutoring services specialising in those difficulties.
 Some families use reports to apply for NDIS funding or disability support programs.
 If further assessment or specialist referral is recommended, we can provide appropriate referrals.
 Many families also schedule a follow-up appointment a few months later to discuss progress and adjust strategies as needed.

 Get an Educational Assessment